You’ve always heard real estate moves in cycles… but what does that mean?

 These cycles continue over and over in perpetuity.

-We’re about to enter our fourth real estate cycle in the last thirty-five years.
 This USA chart shows the past three cycles very clearly.
 Note how cycles build for many years and then sharply reverse direction.

 Real estate demand can change very quickly.